OG-Hunter/seditiontracker.github.io-/docs/_suspects/trevor-brown.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I made it into the Capitol.
-I almost died getting in but I made it.'
+quote: "I made it into the Capitol.
+I almost died getting in but I made it."
 title: Trevor Brown arrested on July 1, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack